kgashok/WordClusters/Writings/misc/goals for transforming geniuses.md

 ![Image](../img/ideas1.jpg)
 _Also see [HaikuDeck](https://www.haikudeck.com/app/edit/WWkRpnLqqh#)_
-### Transforming Genius within through Goal Orientation
+### Transforming the Genius within through Goal Orientation
 _The most powerful answer to KITE's CMQ_

 The idea presented here is this: Choose to become intensely focused on *one* (preferably) or more goals to achieve maximum transformation.